 Paddy Brennan from Castleconnell won the trophy for 'Best Commercial' for his impressive 1966 Mack R600.

+The very attractive 1915 Amanco 3hp of Ivan Binions won the stationary engine category.
 Patrick Wright and 'Touchy' the dog took a trophy home to Robertstown, Co.
 Kildare for their fine 1929 Austin 16.